MissingDeadlines/iolite/iolite_docs/plugins/lua.rst

 Use this function to optimize scripts that need to do some complex and costly calculations.
 Check out the heightmap sample in our `GitHub repository <https://github.com/MissingDeadlines/iolite/tree/main/iolite_samples>`_, which uses this functionality.

-.. warning:: It's only safe to do some basic calculations here and to modify the internal state of the current script.
+.. important:: It's only safe to do some basic calculations here and to modify the internal state of the current script.
 Accessing entities and components via the scripting API will most certainly lead to crashes or very hard to reproduce bugs. **Use with absolute caution!**

 Loading API interfaces
 ----------------------